 MEDIKA MAMBA PROGRAM

-HUFH runs active malnutrition programs at four sites.
-Our Haitian physicians and nurses identify children who are moderately or severely malnourished and follow these children weekly, providing them with daily supplements of a high calorie peanut based supplement called Medika Mamba, supplied by our in-country partner, Medicine & Food for Kids.
+HUFH runs active malnutrition programs at five different sites.
+Our Haitian physicians and nurses identify children who are moderately or severely malnourished and follow these children weekly, providing them with daily supplements of a high calorie peanut based supplement called Medika Mamba, produced by our in-country partner, Meds & Food for Kids.
 Severely ill children are admitted to the hospital until they are well enough to be enrolled in our program.
 Our program treats 600 severely malnourished children each year, but the need is much greater.
 Even as the children of one community grow healthier as the program succeeds, outreach is identifying more and more malnourished children from other remote communities that suffer from severe food shortages.
-We hope to expand the number of sites, the number of children we treat, and the number of families we educate about nutrition, in 2017.
+We hope to continue to expand the number of sites, the number of children we treat, and the number of families we educate about nutrition.

 Families are critical partners in HUFH’s efforts to fight malnutrition.
 We educate families about appropriate nutrition and teach them how to prepare healthy food with clean water.
 This education spreads through the community, touching many more lives.